nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 back from France.
 Understand, Buddy?
 I've got a German helmet around to my house------"

-"Well," said Roger, shamelessly, "you go right up those stairs; 's that helmet got a plume on it?"
+"Well," said Roger, shamelessly, "you go right up those stairs; ’s that helmet got a plume on it?"

 Joanna had been singing Tschaikowsky's "Longing."
 Now she was sitting